opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/retry-strategies.md

 # Retry Strategies

-An operations can have a retry-strategy specified to define what will happen if the operation **fails**:
+An operation can have a retry-strategy specified to define what will happen if the operation **fails**:

 |Strategy | Description|
 |---------|------------|